 2. Suspicion and Trust Issues

-Opting for the lowest bidder can raise suspicion among clients and partners.
+Being the lowest bidder can raise suspicion among clients and partners.
 When a price seems too good to be true, stakeholders may question the legitimacy of the deal.
-This skepticism can erode trust and credibility, potentially damaging long-term relationships.
-In the business world, trust is a valuable currency, and choosing the lowest bidder without careful consideration can lead to a loss of confidence.
+This scepticism may erode trust and credibility, potentially damaging long-term relationships.
+In the business world, trust is a valuable currency, so being the lowest bidder without careful consideration can lead to a loss of confidence.
+Some consumers will deliberately avoid the lowest bidder, so be careful being that person.

 3. Value vs. Cost